 Standalone - client-side license acquisition is managed by the user through use of a licensing file (*.alf).
 This file can be saved, copied and backed-up as required.
-The .alf file is reusable on a home computer (in accordance with the EULA) by copying the file to a specific folder on that computer then adding the file as part of Standalone License Configuration.
+The .alf file is reusable on a home computer (in accordance with the EULA) simply by copying the file to a specific folder on that computer and then adding the file as part of Standalone License Configuration.

-This license type is ideal for a single workstation and solo designer and requires no active internet connection.
+This license type is ideal for a single workstation and solo designer, and requires no active internet connection.

 Private Server - client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server - a free, on-premise server that provides remote Altium product installation and license management.
-The Infrastructure Server, installed on a PC connected to the company LAN/WAN, is set up by an administrator to acquire the company's Altium licenses then using its PLS, serve these over the network to Altium software installations.
+The Infrastructure Server, installed on a PC connected to the company LAN/WAN, is set up by an administrator to acquire the company's Altium licenses and then using its PLS, serve these over the network to Altium software installations.
 When initially acquired from Altium's web-based license service, the licenses are converted to Private Licenses for localized access.
-A seat (instance) of a PLS-hosted Altium license can be 'leased' by workstation software when it is in use, then 'revoked' (returned to the available pool of licenses) when no longer required.
-Licenses can also be served on a Roaming basis, where the license seat is leased to the target machine for a specified time, allowing the software's host PC, e.g., a laptop, to 'roam' freely while isolated from the network.
+A seat (instance) of a PLS-hosted Altium license can be 'leased' by workstation software when it is in use, and then 'revoked' (returned to the available pool of licenses) when no longer required.
+Licenses can also be served on a Roaming basis, where the license seat is leased to the target machine for a specified time, allowing the software's host PC, say a laptop, to 'roam' freely while isolated from the network.

-This license type is ideal for those who want the flexibility of accessing their licenses from multiple machines but are not able to connect to the Altium On-Demand license server.
-The Altium Infrastructure Server (AIS) and its PLS offer the flexibility required by companies that host multiple Altium software installations, with the bonus that the license and seat usage can be configured, monitored and controlled from a centralized server, which, in turn, is hosted on a local LAN/WAN that may be isolated from the internet.
+This license type is ideal for those who want the flexibility of accessing their licenses from multiple machines, but are not able to connect to the Altium On-Demand license server.
+The Altium Infrastructure Server (AIS) and its PLS offer the flexibility required by companies that host multiple Altium software installations, with the bonus that the license and seat usage can be configured, monitored and controlled from a centralized server – which in turn is hosted on a local LAN/WAN that may be isolated from the internet.

-Access continues to be available to the legacy PLS software; this setup and use is often preferable for smaller organizations.
+Access continues to be available to the legacy PLS software, whose setup and use is often preferable for smaller organizations.
 One thing to note is that server redundancy is not yet supported with the Altium Infrastructure Server.
 Please use the legacy Private License Server software if this functionality is required.
 More details on the legacy private license server can be found in the legacy/frozen documentation here: https://techdocs.altium.com/display/ADOH/Using+a+Private+Server+License.

 License Availability, Selection and Configuration

 All purchased licenses associated to your account, and that are allocated to you for use, will be presented here.
-This includes Altium Designer licenses and any licensing associated with certain paid/licensed extension-delivered functionality.
+This includes Altium Designer licenses, and any licensing associated with certain paid/licensed extension-delivered functionality.